tdiprima/micro-db-tools/README.md

 ## 💡 Why This Exists

-Cuz sometimes you just wanna **talk to a database** without selling your soul to an ORM.
+Cuz sometimes you just wanna **talk to a database** without wrestling a whole framework for it.
 These little scripts keep it minimal, readable, and actually fun to use.